waffleinhex/chckSum/README.md

 # Installation
 To install, just download the file, if you want to run it system-wide then enter the folder with chckSum and do this command:

+> [!IMPORTANT]
+> sudo is required to run this command (if /usr/bin's permissions are set to unallow user writing to it)

 ```
 sudo cp ./chckSum /usr/bin/
 ```